 Visit the Town of Chiapa de Corzo

 Chiapa de Corzo is a cute little town close to Tuxtla Gutierrez, about an hour away from San Cristobal.
 It’s best-known for being the kick off point for most tours of Sumidero Canyon.
 The town boasts a beautiful cathedral, unique central plaza, and street markets.
+It is also one of the few pueblos magicos in Chiapas.
+Although admittedly not as magical as San Cristobal or Comitan, it is still worth a visit if you already plan on visiting Sumidero.

 Hike up to Guadalupe Church